eligohar/AI/README.md

-# AI - Credit Card Fraud Analysis
+# AI - Credit Card Fraud Detection System
 # Introduction:
 Credit card fraud is a wide-ranging term for theft and fraud committed using or involving a payment card, such as credit or debit card, as a fraudulent source of funds in a transaction.
 The purpose may be to obtain goods without paying, or to obtain unauthorized funds from an account.
 Credit card fraud is also an adjunct to identity theft.
 Therefore, it is important for credit card companies to recognize fraudulent transactions to ensure that customers are not charged for the items they did not purchase.
 However, Artificial Intelligence (AI) supported by Machine Learning (ML) has been able to assist the credit card companies to identify the type of ongoing transaction; either its legal (authentic) or fraudulent (non-authentic).
 With deep analysis on user’s previous transition history, a fraudulent transition can be predicted and avoided in future.
 Therefore, we consider to work on __*“Credit Card Fraud Detection System”*__, which can assist any credit card company to predict if fraudulent transition is performed.
 # Dataset Adaption Layout: